 It's a short list here, because the platform is very robust.
 The lack of integrated Wi-Fi - while understandable from a technical point of view - is nonetheless a pain when it comes to actually setting up your Fetch Box.

-We'd also like the ability to pre-emptively schedule programs based on actor, genre and other metadata like the TiVo does, although Fetch has promised to implement a similar solution in the near future.
+We'd also like the ability to pre-emptively schedule programs based on actor, genre and other metadata like the TiVo does.
+There have been some improvements in this area around cast-based browsing, but being able to automatically record would be a really useful addition.

 The only other potential concern is the quality of your internet connection impacting performance.
 It was far from ideal having viewing interrupted by someone else watching a video on YouTube on their computer on the same connection.
 That's not the fault of Fetch, but it will undoubtedly impact customers who struggle with their broadband connection anyway.